Key Takeaways:

 Mobile-First Checklist

-- Content Parity: All important texts, images, and videos are identical on mobile and desktop
+- Content parity: All important texts, images, and videos are identical on mobile and desktop

-- Meta Tags: Title, description, and robots tags are present on mobile
+- Meta tags: Title, description, and robots tags are present on mobile

-- Structured Data: JSON-LD is also embedded in the mobile version
+- Structured data: JSON-LD is also embedded in the mobile version

-- Internal Links: Mobile navigation contains all important links
+- Internal links: Mobile navigation contains all important links

-- Touch Targets: Buttons and links are at least 48×48 pixels
+- Touch targets: Buttons and links are at least 48×48 pixels

 Diagnosing Crawling & Indexing Problems

-Understanding the Four Status Categories
+Understanding the Two Main Categories

-| Status | Meaning | Action |
+| Status | Color | Meaning | Action |

-| Valid | Page is indexed | All OK ✓ |
+| Indexed | Green | Page is in Google’s index and can appear in search results | All OK ✓ |

-Common Exclusion Reasons and Their Solutions
+Common Exclusion Reasons and Solutions

 - Blocked by robots.txt: Crawling is prevented.
 Check if this is intentional.

-- Discovered, currently not indexed: Google knows the URL but hasn’t crawled it yet.
+- Discovered – currently not indexed: Google knows the URL but hasn’t crawled it yet.

-Log File Analysis – A Look Behind the Scenes
+Log File Analysis – Behind the Scenes

-Search Console shows you what Google has indexed.
+Search Console shows what Google has indexed.
 But it doesn’t show what Google actually does on your website.
-For that, you need Log File Analysis.
-Server logs record every single request – including those from Googlebot.
+For that, you need a log file analysis.
+Server logs record every single request – including Googlebot’s.
+You can use specialized tools like Screaming Frog Log File Analyser or JetOctopus.

 Conclusion: The Invisible Foundation of Your Rankings